What is Agile?

 - Simple processes – Flexibility and speed are favoured over control and governance.

 What is the difference between “Agile” and “agile”?

 AXELOS recognizes the difference between Agile (upper case ‘A’) and agile (lower case a).
-The lower-case variant is defined as a mindset and style of working that is characterised by quickness of response, flexibility and adaptability.
+The lower-case 'agile' is defined as a mindset and style of working that is characterized by quickness of response, flexibility and adaptability.